 - 5.1.
 Cabinet Advisory Groups (CAGs) are informal member working groups designed to help Cabinet consider how to deal with specific issues, and to help in the development of key policies.
 Topics can be proposed by any member or scrutiny committee and must be agreed by Cabinet.
 They are not formal meetings of the council, and nor do they have the status of an advisory committee under the Local Government Act 1972.
 They are chaired by the relevant Cabinet portfolio holder and report directly to Cabinet. - 5.2.
-There are currently no CAGs in operation.
-The Income Generation CAG was closed in December 2016 and the Minerals & Waste CAG reached its conclusion in January 2017, but the possibility of it being reinstated remains if required in the future.
+There is currently one Cabinet Advisory Group in operation Income Generation.
+Additionally, the Early Intervention CAG closed in February 2016 and the Minerals & Waste CAG is currently dormant.
 Membership details are provided in Annex 2.